 Enterprise VoIP can be implemented via a cloud service provider to handle all of the heavy lifting, an on-premise system to keep total control in house, or a combination hybrid service.
-Every business can tailor their enterprise VoIP phone system to their needs.
+Every business can tailor its enterprise VoIP phone system to its needs.
 On top of that, enterprises will see up to 80% savings compared to the cost of a large scale legacy phone service.

 If you’re an enterprise, you already know that scaling up comes with risks.
 If you scale up too fast, you can end up spending way too much money.
 If you scale too slowly, you miss opportunities.

-With VoIP systems, you can scale at the speed and budget you need.
+With VoIP systems from a top business VoIP provider, you can scale at the speed and budget you need.
 You can always scale back down if you need less comprehensive VoIP telephony service than you thought.
 Here are the major factors to consider when shopping for enterprise phone systems.

 Determine Your Telephony Budget for the Next 1-2 Years